mongodb/mongodbatlas-cloudformation-resources/cfn-resources/private-endpoint-regional-mode/docs/README.md

 ### Ref

-When you pass the logical ID of this resource to the intrinsic `Ref` function, Ref returns the GroupId.
+When you pass the logical ID of this resource to the intrinsic `Ref` function, Ref returns the ProjectId.